6 Product Development Trends (2021-2023)

 Boeing predicts that digital twin technology will be the leading driver of its own efficiency improvements over the next decade.

 And Global Market Insights estimates that overall demand for digital twin technology will grow by more than 30% per year for the next six years.

-PWC found that this kind of digital product development is expected to increase efficiency by 19%, reduce time to market by 17%, and reduce production costs by 13% for manufacturers over the next five years.
+PWC found that this kind of digital product development is expected to increase efficiency by 19%, reduce time to market by 17%, and reduce production costs by 13% for manufacturers leading up to 2025.

 The companies that PWC classifies as Digital Champions – the leading 10% in digital product development – reap the benefits of this efficiency as well.